Radosław Group: During the Warsaw Uprising

-On the night of 4 September the unit deployed in the Czerniaków district near Książęca and Ludna streets, along Rozbrat street, and along the Vistula river from Łazienkowska Street on.
+On the night of 4 September, the unit deployed in the Czerniaków district near Książęca and Ludna streets, along Rozbrat street, and along the Vistula river from Łazienkowska Street on.
 The purpose of the deployment was to support Krysek Group, which had been fighting in Czerniaków from the beginning of the uprising.
 The task of the groups was to hold positions on the Vistula river, as the insurgents expected incoming help (which never arrived) from the Red Army which was stationed on the other bank of the river in the Praga district.

-The defense of Powisle collapsed on 6 September.
+The defense of Powiśle collapsed on 6 September.
 The Germans began a mass attack on Czerniaków.
 During the fighting communications with units in the town centre were cut off.
 The only way to Śródmieście and Mokotów, where the insurgents were still defending themselves, was once again through the sewers.
 Consequently, due to high combat losses and lack of ammunition, Col. "Radosław" made the decision to evacuate through the canals to Mokotów on the night of September 19.
 Battalions Czata and Broda held of the Germans while the evacuation took place, and defended their positions until September 22.

 The remains of the group took part in further fighting in Mokotów.
 After plans of an attempt at a break out to the Chojnowski forest were abandoned, on 25 September around 120 soldiers evacuated to Śródmieście through the sewers where they joined up with around 230 soldiers and officers.
-That is all that was left of a combat group which on September 1 had around 2300 soldiers.
+That is all that was left of a combat group which on September 1 had around 2,300 soldiers.